microsoft/vscode-cpptools/Extension/readme.developer.md

 > #### `yarn clean all` - cleans all the untracked/ignored files out of the repository except for `node_modules` Removes all of the `untracked` and `.gitignored` in the repository except for files in the `node_modules` folder.
 (this is useful to reset the repository to a clean state, but not have to reinstall all of the dependencies)
-Will not touch any files that could be added to the repo (ie, new .ts files, etc)
+Will not touch any files that could be added to the repo (i.e. new .ts files, etc)

 > #### `yarn clean reset` - cleans all the untracked/ignored files out of the repository

 Removes all of the `untracked` and `.gitignored` in the repository except.
 (this is useful to reset the repository to a clean state)
-Will not touch any files that could be added to the repo (ie, new .ts files, etc)
+Will not touch any files that could be added to the repo (i.e. new .ts files, etc)
 <hr>

 ### `yarn test`